Chiara Baettig, Fionn McLaughlin, Enzo Tarnvanichkul, Nikola Tsolov, Rocco Coronel, Scott Lindblom and Mattia Colnaghi.

 What does the Red Bull Junior Team do?

-“It's not just in your training, our drivers get homework,” says the Rocky, who jokingly calls himself the headmaster.
+“It's not just in your training, our drivers get homework,” says Rocky, who jokingly calls himself the headmaster.
 “We can get a good idea on who knows the history of the sport, the technicalities, the set-up, nutrition.
 There are a very wide range of topics of things that are important to become an all-round athlete.

 "When we put them in the simulator, there are various metrics that we can measure, not only the lap time but also reaction, understanding of set-ups, new sensitivities that change every lap where again we can rate those drivers."